ruseleredu/stm32doc/labs/lab05.md

 }
 ```

+### Leitura do AN1 e atualização do valor de comparação do PWM
 Na interrupção do ADC1, faça a leitura do AN1 e atualize o valor de comparação do PWM:
 TIM2->CCR1 = HAL_ADC_GetValue(&hadc1);